-These forces can be hard to understand because they occur at the atomic level, due to the presence of electrons – negatively charged particles – in atoms.
-These electrons react to the external magnetic field, orienting toward one direction or the opposite direction.
+The reaction comes from the presence of electrons – negatively charged particles – in atoms.
+These electrons react to an external magnetic field, orienting toward one direction or the opposite.
 This orientation is known as magnetic moment.